Pre Tax vs Post Tax Deductions

 - Dependent Care FSA — exempt from federal/state income tax AND FICA

-- Pre-tax transit/parking benefits — exempt from federal/state income tax AND FICA (up to $325/month each)
+- Pre-tax transit/parking benefits — exempt from federal/state income tax AND FICA (up to $325/month each in 2026)

 - Group term life insurance — premiums on coverage up to $50,000 are pre-tax

-Most pre-tax benefits also reduce FICA taxes — saving you an additional 7.65% (employee share) beyond income tax savings.
-This is frequently overlooked.
-A $500/month health insurance premium paid pre-tax saves:
+Most pre-tax benefits also reduce FICA taxes — saving you an additional 7.65% (employee share) on top of income tax savings.
+Here's what this looks like on a $500/month health insurance premium paid pre-tax (at 22% federal + 5% state):

 - Total monthly savings: $173.25 ($2,079/year)